What Can You Do To Help?

 - Psychiatrist Peter Rutter suggests in his book Sex in the Forbidden Zone that men, particularly those in the helping professions, experience a vicarious shame when a fellow therapist, doctor, or clergy member sexually violates someone in their care.
 This reaction contributes to men's silence on this form of sexual abuse.

-Contact your local sexual assault center.
+Contact your local sexual assault crisis center

 - Ask the professional staff at the local crisis center to provide information and outreach to faith communities regarding this hidden form of sexual abuse.

-Contact the Department of Health in your state.
+Contact the Department of Health in your state

 - Most state departments of health have a division devoted to sexual violence prevention.